Eric Bolling: Lady Professor Speaks Up & Reveals Explosive Harassment Details After Fox News Suspended Host

 In a lengthy post on her Facebook page, the professor detailed how the Fox News host harassed her.
 She opened her expose by saying that she was surprised that it took so long for people to finally speak up about Bolling’s behavior that has been “wildly inappropriate for years.”

-Moreover, Heldman wrote that her multiple inapt experiences with Eric Bolling made her family and friends very concern for her.
+Moreover, Heldman wrote that her multiple inapt experiences with Eric Bolling made her family and friends very concerned for her.
 She disclosed that the host even referred to her as “Dr. McHottie” on four of her live guest appearances on Fox News.
 The prof said that this on-air behavior was actually “perfectly acceptable to Fox executives at the time.”

 Fox News guest accuses Eric Bolling of sexual harassment https://t.co/cFKbHMrDjZ pic.twitter.com/iGkg3Ou0oN